asdofindia/asdofindia.github.io/books.md

 ### Self-help-ish

 * Think Again: The Power of Knowing What You Don't Know by Adam Grant - An exceptional book about confident humility.
 This book has been an incredibly useful read for me.
 Gave me answers to a lot of perplexing questions.
 If anyone is finding their life philosophy riddled with "contradictions", they should read this!
 I will share a detailed review when I find enough words to express what I feel about this book.
+* Dichotomy of Leadership - I thought military leadership is very hierarchical and there's nothing there to apply to our own leadership.
+But I was wrong.
+Turns out in military, without the right kind of leadership lives are lost.
+This book brings out the balancing forces that act on a leader.

 ### Uncategorized non-fiction